michelou/deno-examples/RESOURCES.md

 ## <span id="articles">Articles</span>

+- [Netlify chooses Deno rather than Node.js to power new Edge Functions][article_anderson] by Tim Anderson, April 2022.
 - [Dissecting Deno][article_baumgartner] by Stefan Baumgartner, September 2021.
 - [Start programming in Deno, an alternative to Node.js][article_son] by Bryant Son, March 2021.
 - [How to compile Rust into WebAssembly and run it in Deno][article_rivero] by Elia Rivero, July 2020.